Astam: Our first project completed

 A new building

 The team arrived in Astam expecting that the new school building that would house the computer centre would have been near completion.
 Unfortunately, only the foundations and building frame were completed.
 This was the first set back in the program.
-Over the ten weeks, the Logged On team became heavily involved in overseeing the construction of the new building, furniture design, selection of building materials and paints, lighting and power layout, and building security.
+Over the ten weeks, we became heavily involved in overseeing the construction of the new building, furniture design, selection of building materials and paints, lighting and power layout, and building security.

 The second set back to the project was the absence of electricity.
 Lightning struck a transformer that cut power to the village for over two months and the local authorities did not have the funds to repair the damaged equipment.
 This added to concerns about completing the project before the end of the year and the long-term infrastructure issues with powering the centre.
 The incident highlighted the need for low power computer systems, battery backup supplies and the reliance on alternative power sources such as solar energy.
-Fortunately, a new connection was established to the grid and electricity was restored.
+Fortunately, a new connection was established to the grid and electricity was restored at the end of October.

 By mid-October, the walls were erected, plastering was near completion, and the laying of the concrete floor had commenced.
-At this stage, the third major setback appeared: there was no funds left for the roof, painting, furniture and the installation of electrical fittings.
+At this stage, the third major setback appeared: there were no funds left for the roof, painting, furniture and the installation of electrical fittings.
 Initial funding for the building came from the Nepalese Government and from the Bhumeshwor School, but additional expenses during construction wiped the budget.